mheap/nexmo-developer/_documentation/en/client-sdk/setup/add-sdk-to-your-app/ios.md

 ## Conclusion

-You added the Nexmo Client SDK to your iOS app, and logged in to a `NXMClient` instance.
-You can now use the `NXMClient` client in your app, and use the Nexmo Client SDK functionality.
+You added the Client SDK to your iOS app, and logged in to a `NXMClient` instance.
+You can now use the `NXMClient` client in your app, and use the Client SDK functionality.

 ## See also